hindu-comm/mail_stream_advaita-l/2014/01/Body_is_the_disease/126__shrImallalitAlAlitaH.md

 > have already lost.
 >

-​You are bringing words of advaitAchArya without understanding it.
+You are bringing words of advaitAchArya without understanding it.
 When we say that 'everything is mithyA' then we mean that 'everything is anirvachanIya'.
 We don't mean that 'everything is like horn of hair'.
 So, my pratiGYA is also mithyA, i.e. anirvachanIya, but not non-existent.
 If it were, you wouldn't have replied me.

-​

 >  > In this case, I will be announced winner by those who are